Ethical Management

 New Employee Orientation

-We have incorporated ethical management into our orientation for new employees to ensure that every new hire understands and adheres to our “Ethical Corporate Management Best Practice Principles” and “Code of Conduct”.
-In 2024, a total of 55 new employees completed the ethical management training, totaling 27.5 training hours..
+We have incorporated ethical management into our orientation for new employees to ensure that every new hire understands and adheres to our “Ethical Corporate Management Best Practice Principles”, “Code of Conduct”, and related policies.
+As of mid-October, a total of 33 new employees joined the Company; 28 have completed the ethical management training, totaling 14 training hours.

 External Training

-In 2024, a total of 14 employees applied for external training on accounting and internal control systems, totaling 93 training hours.
+As of the end of October 2025, a total of 21 employees applied for external training on accounting and internal control systems, totaling 85 training hours.

 Internal Training